horea-chivu/hc-vim/README.md

 ## Description

 hc-vim is a suite of configurations and plugins fully compatible with vim/vim-gtk/neovim/macvim, with recomanded packages to be installed on Ubuntu based OS(with apt-get) and Mac OS(with brew).
-Also, the configuration is fully customizable with .vim.user* files.
+Also, the configuration is fully customizable with files in `~/.vim.user` directory(you can version this directory).
+In `~/.vim.user` you can disable plugins, add your own, add settings for you plugins, add vimscript configurations to run *before* and *after* the main configurations(in this way you can overwrite any settings) and add you custom snippets compatible with UltiSnips(instead of those included with vim-snippets).

-## How to install?
+# How to install?

-# On Ubuntu Based
+## On Ubuntu Based
 First, install vim, curl and git.
 * `sudo apt-get update`
 * `sudo apt-get -y install vim vim-gtk git curl`